December 5, 2024

 Gently use a nail file for subtle shaping.

-Don’t try to cut your own cuticles if you’re prone to infections.
-They protect the nails and getting rid of them improperly may welcome fungi.
+Don’t cut or push down your own cuticles.
+They protect the nails and getting rid of them improperly may welcome fungi and increase the chance of a bacterial infection.

 Schedule a medical pedicure for professional care and a cleaning of hard-to-reach areas.